eurocontrol-swim/SWIM-TI-YP-prototype/README.md

 - **SWIM Explorer** is the `consumer` implementation which subscribes to arrival or departure topics and displays the air traffic in real time on a map.

-> Both SWIM ADSB and SWIM Explorer make use of the [SWIM PubSub](https://github.com/eurocontrol-swim/swim-pubsub) mini framework which allows them to speak to the Subscription Manager as well as the broker.
+> Both SWIM ADSB and SWIM Explorer make use of the [pubsub-facades](https://github.com/eurocontrol-swim/pubsub-facades) library which allows them to speak to the Subscription Manager as well as the broker.

 The platform is designed with a microservices approach and is run with [docker](https://docker.com).